 Getting There and Entry Fees

 The Westbury White Horse is easily accessible by car or public transport.
-If you are driving, there is a designated parking area at the bottom of the hill.
-From there, it’s a short hike up to the horse, which takes around 30 minutes.
-If you prefer to take public transport, there are regular trains from London and other major cities to Westbury Station, which is just over a mile away from the horse.
-There is no entry fee to visit the horse, making it a budget-friendly attraction for all.
+For those driving, a designated parking area is located at the bottom of the hill, and it takes about 30 minutes to hike to the horse.
+If you’re using public transport, regular trains run to Westbury Station, located just over a mile from the site.
+Best of all, there is no entry fee to visit the horse, making it an affordable attraction for all.

 Best Time to Visit